logur/logur/README.md

 One could implement all those functions for a custom interface based on go-kit, but it probably isn't worth the hassle.
 Defining a more verbose, custom interface is a lot more easier to work with.
 That being said, go-kit logger can very well serve as a perfect base for an implementation of that interface.

+The [proposal](https://docs.google.com/document/d/1shW9DZJXOeGbG9Mr9Us9MiaPqmlcVatD_D8lrOXRNMU) linked above contains many examples why the authors ended up with an interface like this.
+Go check it out, you might just have the same use cases which could make the go-kit interface a better fit than the one in this library.

 ## Inspiration